jbarratt/serialized.net/_posts/2005-03-07-better-kitten-portrait.markdown

 <p><img src="http://serialized.net/img/sleepy-gwen-misha.jpg" width="450" height="356" /></p>

 <p>They are getting much better -- they certainly seem to be more comfortable around us and with our presence.
-They love to snuggle, purring for ever while you pet them -- but  all the while, if you give them the chance to leave, they&#39;ll jet away from you like you are on fire.
+They love to snuggle, purring for ever while you pet them -- but  all the while, if you give them the chance to leave, they'll jet away from you like you are on fire.
 Baby steps :)</p>